Amirutha/site/content/blog/semantic-parsing-in-your-browser.md

 -->

 For a while now, I've been drawn to the work being done in semantic parsing.
 Semantic parsing involves mapping natural language expressions into formal representations of their meaning.
 These formal represenations can take a variety of forms, but are typically in some form that do not require knowledge of natural language to be understood. e.g. `one plus one → 2`, `一加三 → 4`, `the 45th president of the united states → Donald J. Trump`, `monkey → 🐒`<!-- &#x1f412; -->

+I think that semantic parsing could get more love, and I think that the web is the best platform to spread the love.
+If all goes well, this will be the first in a series of posts.
+They should get more and more interesting as I learn more. :)

+*Note: All the code used in the demonstrations here is free to use under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.en.html).*

 **So we want to build a semantic parser?
 What will it do?**